The Psychoactive Properties of Nutmeg Plus 5 Benefits

 nut meg has psychoactive effects

-What causes a nutmeg psychoactive high?
+What causes the psychoactive high?

 Myristicin and elimicin are two of the psychoactive compounds that naturally occur in nutmeg, but again, this is also found in many other spices you commonly use.
-The thing is, nutmeg has a lot of this compound whereas other herbs do not have very much of it.
+The thing is, it has a lot of this compound whereas other herbs do not have very much of it.

 The myristicin gets metabolized in your body and produces norepinephrine which activates your flight or fight pathway, known as the sympathetic nervous system.
 It’s a funny name actually because your “sympathetic” nervous system actually has no sympathy for you, and it will make your heart beat like crazy and crank up your blood pressure and give you that jolt of energy you need to “flight or fight” your way out of danger!